DOC EDGE FESTIVAL 2020 ON TOUR

 We have curated a selection of films we think you’ll love watching from the comfort of a beautiful chair at your local theatre with a vino and a friend or two.

 The Tour will feature across the following cinemas:

 Circus Cinema, Martinborough, 8 – 18 October (It’s all over O-V-A-H)

 The Roxy, Wellington, 10 – 11 October and 17 – 18 October (It’s all over O-V-A-H)

 The Capitol Cinema, Auckland, 17 – 18 October and 24 – 25 October (It’s all over O-V-A-H)

-Govett Brewster, New Plymouth, 28 – 29 November and 5 – 6 December (Comming soon, book tickets now)
+Govett Brewster, New Plymouth, 28 – 29 November and 5 – 6 December (On now, book your tickets)

 Please contact the cinemas directly for screening times and ticketing information.

 Watch film trailers